ahaldane/ndarray_ducktypes/doc/MaskedArray.md

              [X, 4, 1]])
 ```

 Another way is by specifying separate `data` and `mask` objects as the first two arguments of the constructor.
-The mask can be any object which numpy can cast to a boolean array and broadcast to the same shape as the data:
+The mask can be any object which NumPy can cast to a boolean array and broadcast to the same shape as the data:

 ```python
 >>> MaskedArray(np.ones(4), [0, 1, 0, 1])